Honey tasting

 - If you are new to Conwy, bring some props to make your stall more eye-catching.

-- Bring plenty of change or accept card payment.
+- Bring plenty of change or accept card payments.
 There are no banks in Conwy town.
+Cash dispensers in the phone box in the Square, and outside Spar in the High Street.

-- Most important, remember that the Honey Fair is a unique privilege for us.
+- Most important, do remember that the Conwy Honey Fair is a unique privilege for us.

 - Enjoy the day.